apigee-labs/rapier/README.md

 Our last example shows a more complex set of relationships.
 In this example, a Dog can be owned by a Person or an Institution and People and Institutions can own Bicycles as well as Dogs.
 The [source for this example is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/property-tracker.yaml).
 This example strains the expressive power of Swagger - for completeness we include a generated [Swagger document here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-property-tracker.yaml).

+### Spec Repo

+Not every resource has structured content that can be expressed as JSON.
+Even for resources whose content can be expressed as JSON, there is sometimes a requirement to preserve the exact document format, character-by-character.
+Resources with this characteristic must be updated with PUT instead of PATCH, and their properties must be stored outside of the resource content.
+[This sample](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/spec-hub.yaml) shows an example of how Rapier handles this case.
+Here is the [corresponding generated Swagger document](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-spec-hub.yaml).

 \[1\] Following Fred Brooks, we take consistency as being the primary measure of